 Infobip: For more information call us at 888-949-9540 or email [email protected].

 All messaging programs must have a supporting website.
 This can be an existing website that a brand already has with a section that references SMS, a whole website dedicated to information about a brand's SMS program, or a small snippet at the bottom of a page.

 As a business, you can determine what suits your needs best but make sure that you have the minimum required information.

-To meet compliance requirements, a terms and conditions page is a must.
-The link to your terms and conditions page must be easily accessible, and it must be advertised in the Call to Action.
-What’s required to be listed within the Terms and Conditions is pretty basic.
+To meet compliance requirements, a Terms and Conditions page is a must.
+The link to your terms and conditions page must be easily accessible, and it must be advertised in the Call-to-Action.
+What is required to be listed within the Terms and Conditions is pretty basic.
 Many brands choose to add more information or add an SMS section to their existing terms and conditions.
 You must have the following:

 - Program or brand name

 - Description of the program

 - Message and Data rates may apply disclosure